aws/aws-sdk-js-v3/clients/client-migrationhuborchestrator/README.md

 AWS SDK for JavaScript MigrationHubOrchestrator Client for Node.js, Browser and React Native.

 <p>This API reference provides descriptions, syntax, and other details about each of the
-actions and data types for AWS Migration Hub Orchestrator. he topic for each action shows the API request parameters and the response.
+actions and data types for AWS Migration Hub Orchestrator.
+The topic for each action shows the API request parameters and responses.
 Alternatively, you can use one of the AWS SDKs to access an API that is tailored to the programming language or platform that you're using.</p>